simonpl/fetch_apod/README.md

 License
 -------

-Fetch APOD fetches the latest Astronomy Picture of the day.
+Fetch APOD fetches Astronomy Pictures of the day.
 Copyright (C) 2013 Simon Plasger

 This program is free software: you can redistribute it and/or modify